drjingma/microGraph/README.md

 # Directory

-- Data/  data used in evaluation
+- Data:  data used in evaluation
-- example/  example code
+- example:  example code
-- plot/   figures included in the chapter
+- plot:   figures included in the chapter
-- simulation/  functions needed for simulation and data analsis
+- simulation:  functions needed for simulation and data analsis